About Summit Academy

 We exist to assist individuals in developing their ability to earn and to become contributing citizens in their community.

 We support the development of self-sufficiency in every person, regardless of background, economic status, or level of ability.
-We strengthen the community by preparing individuals to assume their roles as workers, parents, and citizens.
+We strengthen our community by preparing individuals to assume their roles as workers, parents, and citizens.

 Learn more about Summit Academy OIC’s philosophy, strategy, mission, vision, and values.